MarketingPipeline/Simply-Docs/README.md

   <img height="400" src="/assets/images/OG_image.png" />
 </p>

-A free static based for blog / technical documentation HTML template built with [Simple.CSS](https://simplecss.org/) that has simple navigation, site structure, editing options and more.
+A fast, easy to use & free static based blog / technical documentation HTML template built with [Simple.CSS](https://simplecss.org/) that has simple navigation, site structure, editing options and more.